Male Mahadeshwara Hills: Epic

-Forest wealth
+Geography

+Male Mahadeshwara Hills are located at the northeastern section of a disjoint projection of the Western Ghats in a northeastern direction at the southern edge of the Deccan Plateau.
+Together with the Biligiriranga Hills, the hill range forms a geological bridge between the Eastern and the Western Ghats.
+The region is separated from the Nilgiris by the Moyar River.

+The Male Mahadeshwara Hills region is bound by the Kaveri river to the north and east, and by the Palar river, a tributary of Kaveri, to the south.
+The confluence of these two rivers is located at the southeast corner of the Male Mahadeshwara forest, with the Stanley Reservoir further downstream.

+The average elevation of the Male Mahadeshwara Hills is around 3000 ft.
+The highest point is Ponnachi Betta, rising 1514 m above sea level.

+Flora and fauna

-Apart from being a pilgrimage centre, M.M.Hills possess large tracts of forest area.
-The landscapes of Betta and valleys are covered with forests.
-These forest types vary from evergreen forests in Ponnachi Boli to dry deciduous forests in most other parts.
-M.M.Betta is bound by the river Kaveri to the north-east and by the river Palar to the south.
+Apart from being a pilgrimage centre, the Male Mahadeshwara Hills possess large tracts of forest area rich in sandalwood and bamboo.
+The landscapes of Betta and the valleys are covered with forests varying from evergreen forests in Ponnachi to dry deciduous forests in most other parts.

-The forests of M.M.Betta have been famous for wonderful regeneration and stock of sandalwood and bamboo.
-The forests are inhabited by a variety of animals, birds and reptiles.
+The forests of Male Mahadeshwara are inhabited by a variety of animals, birds and reptiles.
 They are found in large numbers too.
 Elephants are the most prominent species.
 The latest estimate puts the population of elephants are more than 2500 in the district, which includes Bandipur National Park too.
 Frequent sightings of guars (Indian bison), sambars, spotted deer, jackals, sloth bears, porcupine, etc., apart from rare sightings of tigers, leopards and wild dogs are possible in and around this area.
-The Male Mahadeshwara Reserve Forests, has an approximate area of 39361.45 hectares and has a few small villages like Ponnachi, Kombadikki, Kokkebore, Doddane, Tokere, Tulsikere,Puduru village, Thambadi street or Thambadigere, Palar, Gopinatham, Indiganatham, etc., as enclosures within the reserve forests.
+The Male Mahadeshwara Reserve Forests, has an approximate area of 39361.45 hectares and has a few small villages like Ponnachi, Kombadikki, Kokkebore, Doddane, Tokere, Tulsikere, Puduru village, Thambadi street or Thambadigere, Palar, Gopinatham, Indiganatha, etc., as enclosures within the reserve forests.

 According to media reports a decision to declare 906.18 km2 (90,618.75 hectares) of 1,224 km2 of the Kollegalaa Range forest as Male Mahadeshwara Wildlife Sanctuary was taken during the fifth meeting of the Karnataka Wildlife Board held on 15 December 2012.
 The then chief minister Jagadish Shettar, who presided over the meeting, approved this under Section 26A (I) (B) of the Wildlife Conservation Act, 1972, (Amendment 2006) on 7 May 2013.
 But the same information is yet to reflect on the website of the Karnataka Forest Department.